Tina Lerner

-Tina Lerner (June 5, 1889 — died after 1947; in Cyrillic, Тина Лернер) was a Russian-American concert pianist born in Odessa.
+Tina Lerner (June 5, 1889 – February 26, 1973; in Cyrillic, Тина Лернер) was a Russian-American concert pianist born in Odessa.

 Early life

 Valentina Osipovna Lerner was the daughter of Yiddish writers Osip Mikhailovich Lerner and Mariam Rabinovitch.
 She showed musical promise from an early age, in her birthplace, Odessa.
 She studied at Moscow Conservatory and with Leopold Godowsky, and began performing while still a teenager.

 Career

 Lerner performed in Germany and England before she toured North America in 1908 and 1909, performing with orchestras in major cities, starting in New York with a concert at Carnegie Hall.

-She returned to perform in London in 1912, before embarking on her third American tour (1912-1913).
+She returned to perform in London in 1912, before embarking on her third American tour (1912–1913).
 "An audience that represented the wealth and culture of San Francisco went into ecstasies of delight over her remarkable playing of the Tschaikowski Concerto," according to the San Francisco Orchestra's manager, Frank W. Healy.
 Her fifth American tour commenced in 1917.
 She toured in South America in 1922.

 In 1917, she was one of the first pianists to give a concert over a radio telephone, when she played aboard a steamship in the Pacific Ocean in a concert that was transmitted to other steamships between San Francisco and Honolulu, on the occasion of George Washington's birthday.

 Her performances of works by Chopin and Tchaikovsky were captured on piano rolls.
 She lived in Syracuse, New York in the 1920s, and taught piano master classes at Syracuse University.
 Shavitch and Lerner gave a concert together at the Hollywood Bowl in 1927.